Randy Ruiz: Cincinnati Reds

 Ruiz spent nine baseball seasons with seven different franchises in Minor League Baseball.
 On July 11, 1999, he was signed to the Cincinnati Reds organization as a non-drafted free agent.
-He made his professional debut playing in 33 games for the Gulf Coast Reds and two games for Single-A Clinton LumberKings.
+He made his professional debut that year, playing in 33 games for the Gulf Coast Reds and two games for Single-A Clinton LumberKings.

 In 2000, Ruiz won the Pioneer League batting title with the Billings Mustangs, and was named to the league's post-season All-Star squad.
-He ranked fourth in hits with 88 hits, and fifth in slugging percentage with a .584 mark.
+He batted .381 with 10 home runs and 55 RBI in just 61 games.
+Ruiz also ranked fourth in the league in hits (88) and slugging percentage (.584).

 In 2001, Ruiz tied for third in the league in extra base hits with 57, fourth in runs batted in (RBI) with 92, and fifth in doubles with 34.
-The Cincinnati Reds released him during spring training and he signed with the Baltimore Orioles organization as a free agent on March 29 of that season.
+The Reds released him during spring training on March 24, 2003.

+Baltimore Orioles

+Five days after his release from the Reds, Ruiz signed with the Baltimore Orioles organization on March 29, 2003.
+He was assigned to begin the season with the Single-A Frederick Keys, batting .250 with a home run and 8 RBI in 17 games before being transferred to the Single-A Delmarva Shorebirds.
+In 67 games with the Shorebirds, Ruiz hit .302 with 11 home runs and 51 RBI.
+From May 28 to June 8, he posted a season-best 11-game hitting streak.

+Philadelphia Phillies

 In 2005, Ruiz won the Eastern League batting title while playing with the Reading Phillies in the Philadelphia Phillies organization.
 During that season, he had two violations of the MLB substance abuse policy, of the minor league drug prevention, and treatment program, which lowered the chances of him reaching the major leagues.
 He had to serve two suspensions, testing positive for an anabolic steroid, Stanozolol.
 Ruiz denied he ever used the drug, and instead alleged his positive tests were the result of his use of Sildenafil.
 Failing the first drug test, he served a 15-day suspension.
 Failing a second drug test, Ruiz had to serve a 30-day suspension under the guidelines of the substance abuse policy again.
 He made an appeal about the drug test, but it was denied.
-Due to Ruiz being suspended from playing baseball, the Reading Phillies' received Nate Grindell from Triple-A Scranton/Wilkes Barre Red Barons roster to replace him until his suspension expired.
+Due to Ruiz being suspended from playing baseball, the Reading Phillies received Nate Grindell from the Triple-A Scranton/Wilkes Barre Red Barons roster to replace him until his suspension expired.